maxhaase/MailServer/README.md

 # Comprehensive Guide to Setting Up Mail Server and Web Services with Docker, Apache, and SSL on Ubuntu 24

-## You should consider the Kubernetes method, is a bit less easy, but better.
-The code is free, look in my repos!
+## You should consider the AWS Kubernetes in MaxOffice, is a bit less easy, but better, and like always, free!

 ## Step 1: Prepare the Environment